 Preventing and Discovering Property Line Disputes

 To avoid or discover property line disputes, you need to know the exact boundaries of your property.
 Your deed has a legal description of your property’s boundaries, but these are just words on a page until they have been translated into a verified map.
-The most accurately way to determine the borders of your property is with a survey.
+The most accurate way to determine the borders of your property is with a survey.
 If you have reason to suspect that a property line dispute is on the horizon, we would strongly recommend that option.
 We have great relationships with several local surveyors that we would be happy to recommend.

 However, if your interest is more casual, many municipalities offer free, publicly-accessible map tools that can help you get a sense of whether a neighbor is encroaching on your property (or vice versa).
 In Pierce County, this tool is called PublicGIS, while Tacoma’s version is called the Tacoma DART Map.

-In the following picture, you can see an example in Public GIS of a building (along River Road in Puyallup!) that appears to encroach on the neighbor’s property:
+In the following picture, you can see an example in Public GIS of a building (along River Road in Puyallup) that appears to encroach on the neighbor’s property:

 Google Earth’s historical images confirm that the offending building was knocked down between 6/2016 and 5/2017:

-Looks like someone noticed the problem!
+Looks like someone noticed the problem.